hal9ai/awesome-dataviz/README.md

 - [Vega](http://vega.github.io/vega/) - Vega is a visualization grammar, a declarative format for creating, saving, and sharing interactive visualization designs.
 - [RAW](http://raw.densitydesign.org/) - The missing link between spreadsheets and vector graphics.
 - [Chroma.js](http://gka.github.io/chroma.js/) - A tiny JavaScript library (12kB) for all kinds of color conversions and color scales.
-- [Recline.js](http://okfnlabs.org/recline/) - Simple but powerful library for building data applications in pure Javascript and HTML.
+- [Recline.js](http://okfnlabs.org/recline/) - Simple but powerful library for building data applications in pure JavaScript and HTML.
 - [Piecon](https://github.com/lipka/piecon) - Pie charts in your favicon.